solliancenet/dp-203-v2/Instructions/Labs/14/README.md

     - **Table:** Enter `dbo.VehicleAverages`
     - **Authentication mode:** Select "Connection string".
     - **Username:** Enter `asa.sql.admin`
-    - **Password:** Enter the SQL admin password value you entered when deploying the lab environment.
+    - **Password:** Enter the SQL admin password value you entered when deploying the lab environment, or which was provided to you as part of your hosted lab environment. **Note**: This password is most likely not the same as the password you used to sign in to the Azure portal.

     ![The New Output form is filled out with the previously mentioned settings entered into the appropriate fields.](media/synapse-new-output.png "New Output")